 Suomenlinna sea fortress Island is a UNESCO world heritage site and is based just off the shores of the mainland of Helsinki.

 Suomenlinna fortress was built by the Swedes during the time that they ruled over Finland.
-Since then, Suomenlinna fortress has served under three states being used as a sea fortress of defence against various enemies of the day.
+Since then, the Suomenlinna fortress has served under three states being used as a sea fortress of defense against various enemies of the day.

-2. The history of Suomenlinna fortress is important to the Finn’s
+2. The history of Suomenlinna fortress is important to Finn’s

 The Swedish Era

-During this time, Sweden was at war with Russia who were situated to the East.
-Suomenlinna fortress was built as a defence against the Russians who may decide to attack Sweden.
+During this time, Sweden was at war with Russia which was situated to the East.
+Suomenlinna fortress was built as a defense against the Russians who may decide to attack Sweden.